 Or so I was reliably informed by one of the several interpretive signs along the way.
 It’s only a short stroll to the summit from where the Rock Face track joins the main trail.
-The staggering 360° view over Bald Rock National Park extends across the border into Queensland and the adjoining Girraween National Park – an excursion for another day.
+The staggering 360° view over Bald Rock National Park extends across the border into Queensland.
+It even takes in the adjoining Girraween National Park – an excursion for another day.

-And with few places on the plain where the massive monolith – 750 metres long and 500 wide – can be seen, the summit is the best place to appreciate its gargantuan proportions.
+The summit is the best place to see the massive monolith.
+At 750 metres long and 500 wide there’s nowhere on the plain to appreciate its gargantuan proportions.
 As well as the smaller boulders, vegetation, seasonal wildflowers and texture of the rock.

 Yes, it’s the Bald AND the Beautiful 😀

 And as I gazed over the amazing scenery I figured it didn’t matter which of the Bald rock walking tracks I’d taken to get to the top.
 The view from the summit was the same either way.

 Bald Rock Fast Facts:

 Size: 750 m long; 500 m wide; 200 m high (measured from the surrounding plain)